tillroy/tillroy.github.io/_posts/2019-05-02-intersection-over-union-aka-iou.md

 I hope this notes could help someone.
 I have to say that this is my first try in direction of writing posts.

-Thank you for reading and see you next blog post :blush:
+Thank you for reading and see you next blog post ;)